gidra5/uni/obsidian_vault/Language/Modules.md

 every module entry must be pure expression.
 It can be some computation, but should not require any effect handling by itself.

+export fully exposes an item to any importer. protected export exposes item only to importers from the same directory.

 [modules stuff](https://thunderseethe.dev/posts/whats-in-a-module/)